 Meet Dr. Oushy

-Dr. Oushy earned her Doctorate of dental surgery degree from University of California, San Francisco.
-She also holds a Master’s degree in Public health from New Mexico State University.
+Dr. Oushy earned her Doctorate of Dental Surgery degree from the University of California, San Francisco.
+She also holds a Master’s degree in Public Health from New Mexico State University.

 Away from work, she enjoys cooking and spending time with her husband and twin girls.